vigetlabs/sprig/README.md

   find_existing_by: ['title', 'user_id']
 ```

+#### reserved_class_name_attribute:

+The reserved attribute name for specifying a different class for that seed (see Setting The Record Class, below).

+The default value is 'class_name'.
+This can be set to any string (e.g. 'klass' or 'type'), or to `null` to disable this feature for all seeds in the current document.

 ### Computed Values

 It's common to want seed values that are dynamic.
 Sprig supports an ERB style syntax for computing seed attributes.